Written by: Guest Contributor College is a big expense, and saving for it can be…

 Working for the public good, becoming a civil servant, volunteering, joining the Peace Corps… these are not traditionally known as typical career paths to riches.
 Even if they were, some positions in these categories are challenging, to say the least (teaching math in a low-income school and serving in a hostile zone in the military are two examples).

 However, what they can be are good ways to get ahead financially, if you have federal student loan debt and work the required jobs for long enough.
 For some, the Peace Corps is an extremely attractive option, not just for the extraordinary experience offered by working as a Peace Corps volunteer, but also for taking care of student loans.
+What does it mean to have Peace Corps college money?
+Is it actually money?

 Here’s How it All Works: The Many Ways to Deal With Loan Payments While in the Corps